ivasansa/merc/README.md

     -   Each player has his own deck of 20 cards.
     -   A game consists of 3 rounds.
 Wins the player who wins 2 of the 3.
     -   At the beggining of the game, a hand of 10 cards is delivered to each player.
-    -   The initial hand remains the same throughtout the hole game.
+    -   The initial hand remains the same throughtout the whole game.
 So the player has to be ware of not wasting his cards on the first round.
     -   A round finishes when a player passes.
     -   A player passes when the "Pass" button is pressed or when he runs out of cards.